Alex-Saber/Web_Dev_Final_Project/README.md

 ATAC was created by Alex Saber, Trung Nguyen, and Angelic Phan in a Full Stack Web Development class (CS 465P) taught by Caternia Paun.
 Our site offers a variety of games: Flappy Bird, Snake, and Space Invaders!.
 Users may either play without an account, or create one in order to keep track of your personal highscores.

+####DISCLAIMERS:

-DISCLAIMER: use Google Chrome or FireFox as your browser.
-There are issues with Safari, and it has not been tested on Internet Explorer.
+- use Google Chrome or FireFox as your browser.
+There are issues with Safari, and it has not been tested on Internet Explorer
+- our site is only compatible on Desktop.

 ## Tools